nemikor-solutions/blue-owl-core/INSTALLING_Windows.md

 ### MQTT Server Offline

 The likely cause is that you mistyped the MQTT server address.
-The address you typed cannot be reached.
-There is typically a 30 second timeout before the server is deemed to be unreachable.
+The address you typed in cannot be reached.
+There is typically a 30-second timeout before the server is deemed to be unreachable.

 ### Wrong Username or password